ncperdomo/FICORO_GNSS/README.md

 ---

+**Note:** This code currently relies on the installation of GAMIT/GLOBK, as it utilizes the Fortran codes VELROT and CVFRAME included with GAMIT/GLOBK to align and rotate velocity fields.
+In upcoming releases, I plan to provide Python scripts that will eliminate the need for GAMIT/GLOBK.
+Until then, please ensure that GAMIT/GLOBK is installed before running this code.

+---

 ## 2) Overview of the code

 This software comprises a main Jupyter notebook named **`FICORO_GNSS.ipynb`** and an input folder titled `raw_input`.
 Within the `raw_input` folder, you'll find the input velocity fields stored as column-formatted text files with the `.raw` extension.
 To facilitate data processing, there's a `scripts` folder containing additional Python scripts designed for filtering, rotating and combining GNSS velocity fields.
 If you need to manually remove outliers from the data, you can utilize the `manual_filter` folder, which houses a CSV file that enables you to define specific geographic coordinates (latitude and longitude) and corresponding radii (in kilometers) for the removal of outliers from the combined velocity fields in diferent reference frames.
 To provide clarity, the folder structure is organized as follows: